undiplomatic/RubyController7in/README.md

 >STL files in multiple parts to fit typical 3D printers.

 ![Rear View](https://github.com/undiplomatic/RubyController7in/blob/main/Images/RearView.jpg)
-Wiring looks complex: it's not, the switches and gimbal wiring that create that illusion.
+Wiring looks complex: it's not, the switches and gimbal wiring create that illusion.

 >[!NOTE]
 >The RTL chips get hot.
 Heat sinks are glued into the board, and the RTL modules are attached to the sinks using thermal adhesive tape.